davenquinn/xenoliths/paper/text/figure-captions.md

 completeness, though none of these can be linked to geologic features of the margin as well as the Cretaceous underplating and Monterey plate scenarios.
-Modeled tracers begin at 10 and 45 km beneath the seafloor and are advected to depths of 40 and 75 km during subduction over the first 1.04 Myr of the model run.
+Model tracers begin at 10 and 45 km beneath the seafloor and are advected to depths of 40 and 75 km during subduction over the first 1.04 Myr of the model run.
 (c) tracks a Farallon-plate slab subducted and underplated